swkkd/gowebapi/docs/ElementTemplateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementTemplateGetBaseElementTemplates**
-> ItemsElementTemplate ElementTemplateGetBaseElementTemplates(ctx, webId, optional)
+> ItemsElementTemplate ElementTemplateGetBaseElementTemplates(a.client.ctx, webId, optional)
 Get base element templates for an element template.

 The root template will be returned first, followed by successive templates in the inheritance chain.